-Designer / Researcher / Writer / Maker / Manager / Mentor
+Designer / Researcher / Writer / Maker / Mentor

 I currently balance a day job as a Sr. UX Manager with my own user experience design business, including consulting and coaching/mentoring (for companies and career-seekers).

 At my job, I'm a people mentor, practice coach, and workflow/process guider.
 I currently lead two UX teams: research & insights and product content strategy/information design.
 I lead and empower those teams to push boundaries, find and solve user problems, and do things in new and different ways.
 I coach and guide, help groom and prioritize stories, and ensure all work meets the definition of done in an agile workflow.

 As an individual contributor, I’m experienced in research design and execution, as well as research ops (think: participant recruitment, documentation and data storage, note taking), and have rotated through various positions in the UX realm, including content strategist/content designer, visual designer, interaction designer, UX architect, and of course, researcher.
 I’ve led process improvement and change management related to UX and product strategy workflows both as a manager and as an individual contributor.

-In my consulting business, I help companies build and execute UX and research processes, practices, and projects, and I work with career seekers to get them ready for their first jobs in UX or for the next step in their UX career.
+In my consulting business, I help companies build and execute UX and research processes, practices, and projects.
 I occasionally take on user interface and visual design freelance projects.

 And lastly, I also mentor current and aspiring UX professionals looking to break in to or advance the field or update their resume or portfolio to get them the job they want.
 I do this via RookieUp, Springboard, and my own company.
 I was a course contributor in the research section for Springboard’s newly launched (October 2018) UX Design Career Track.